-Our school is named for Sylvia Olga Fedoruk in recognition of her innumerable achievements in science, education, athletics and public service at provincial, national and international levels.
+Our school, established in 2017, is named for Sylvia Olga Fedoruk in recognition of her innumerable achievements in science, education, athletics and public service at provincial, national and international levels.

 Born in Canora, Saskatchewan in 1927, Fedoruk attended the University of Saskatchewan (U of S), graduating in 1949 with a Bachelor of Arts, and went on to attain a Master's degree in physics.
 She had a distinguished career in medical physics, specializing in radiation therapy for cancer patients.
 Fedoruk served as chief medical physicist for the Saskatoon Cancer Clinic and director of physics services for the Saskatchewan Cancer Foundation.
 She was also a professor of oncology and associate member in physics at the U of S.